This post contains affiliate links.

 Tomatillo Tip

-There’s lots of dicing, draining, and sautéing here but it’s all quick and easy!
-You’ll have the full pot on simmer in no time.
+There’s lots of dicing, draining, and sautéing here, but it’s all quick and easy!
+In no time, you’ll have the full pot on simmer.
+Jump to the recipe card for the full instructions.
+This is just an overview.

 Add your diced onion, jalapeño, and garlic and season it up.
 This is the first layer to making just about any soup!